wescale/kubernetes-formation/Day-1/exercise-4/README.md

 docker-compose up -d
 ```

-To test if your application works well, you can consult this page:

-To control if you Wordpress site is up and running, go to the[http://[BASTION IP]:8080](http://localhost:8080) page and start the initialization steps.
+To control if you Wordpress site is up and running, go to the [http://[BASTION IP]:8080](http://localhost:8080) page and start the initialization steps.
 You can now see the changes on the DB using the PhpMyAdmin container.

 You can use the standard docker-compose commands to stop and delete the containers.